elmariachi111/ultimate-non-infectious-verifier/README.md

 ### `immu`

 is a mostly isolated cli wrapper around immu-core and contains interactive cli tools to interact with the code found in immu-core.
-Most noteably, we're _not_ really building a cli wallet but for convenience we're relying on the `aliases.json` file that keeps track of public and private keys.
+Most noteably, we're _not_ really building a cli wallet but for convenience we're relying on the `aliases.json` file that keeps track of public and private keys (based on ganache's public seed `myth like bonus scare over problem client lizard pioneer submit female collect`).
 Make triple sure to never put any real secret in there!
 It's going to be removed from VCS when someone adds a little agent / wallet functionality that makes it obsolete.
 The CLI foundation is `oclif` which ist somewhat proposed by the official Typescript website.

 ### `immu-patient`